coavins/EmoTrackerPacks/README.md

 ## Connect to Bizhawk

-In order to use the autotracker, you will first need to turn off race mode in the settings.
+In order to use the autotracker, you will first need to turn off race mode.
+This is done by clicking on the icon in the center of the item grid.

 ![Fun](ootrando_overworldmap_hamsda/images/setting_racemode_off.png "Fun"): When this setting is used, the autotracker will operate normally.